digdir/designsystemet/README.md

 ## 📖 About Designsystemet

-Designsystemet is a collection of important design elements, componenents and patterns that can be used to build public services.
+Designsystemet is a collection of important design elements, components and patterns that can be used to build public services.

 Our goal is to create consistent and user-friendly experiences in digital solutions for public services, making them more efficient and reliable.